netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

 You can create Netscaler VPX from the Azure Marketplace.
 For more information on how to create a Netscaler VPX instance from Azure Marketplace, see [Get Netscaler VPX from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-vpx.md).

-## Get the Citrix ingress controller from Azure Marketplace
+## Get the Netscaler ingress controller from Azure Marketplace

-To deploy the Citrix ingress controller, an image registry should be created on Azure and the corresponding image URL should be used to fetch the Citrix ingress controller image.
+To deploy the Netscaler ingress controller, an image registry should be created on Azure and the corresponding image URL should be used to fetch the Netscaler ingress controller image.

-For more information on how to create a registry and get the image URL, see [Get Citrix ingress controller from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md).
+For more information on how to create a registry and get the image URL, see [Get Netscaler ingress controller from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md).

-Once a registry is created, the Citrix ingress controller registry name should be attached to the AKS cluster used for deployment.
+Once a registry is created, the Netscaler ingress controller registry name should be attached to the AKS cluster used for deployment.

 ```
 az aks update -n <cluster-name> -g <resource-group-where-aks-deployed> --attach-acr <cic-registry>
 ```

-## Deploy Citrix Ingress Controller
+## Deploy Netscaler ingress controller

-Perform the following steps to deploy the Citrix ingress controller.
+Perform the following steps to deploy the Netscaler ingress controller.

 1. Create Netscaler VPX login credentials using Kubernetes secret.